Effects of Backtracking on PageRank: Analysis of -PageRank

 \quad Due to precision error, the exact PageRank value of a node is often not as informative as the nodes ranking in comparison to other vertices in the network.
 As such, we investigate how the top nodes of standard PageRank compare with the top nodes of $\infty$-PageRank.
 This is motivated by the computational efficiency of computing $\infty$-PageRank.

 Many real-world networks exhibit scale-free behavior \cite{barabasi2009scale,barabasi2003scale}.
 That is, the degrees of the nodes are drawn from a heavy-tailed distribution.
 The standard PageRank of scale-free networks has been previously studied \cite{avrachenkov2006pagerank,garavaglia2020local}.
 In fact, \cite{garavaglia2020local} finds if the degree distribution is heavy-tailed, the PageRank will also be heavy-tailed.
-Given the similarity in dependence on the degree distribution of $\infty$-PageRank, we expect similar results (see Figure \ref{fig:dist}).
+Given the similarity in dependence on the degree distribution of $\infty$-PageRank, we expect similar results (see Figure \ref{fig:dist}a).

-\begin{conj} If $d_i\sim X$ where $X$ is a regularly-varying random variable and $d_i$ is the degree of node $i\in V(G)$, then $PR_\infty(i)$ will also be scale-free. \end{conj}
+\begin{conj} If $d_i\sim X$ where $X$ is a regularly-varying random variable and $d_i$ is the degree of node $i\in V(G)$, then $\pi_\infty(i)$ will also be scale-free. \end{conj}

 We further hypothesize these distributions will mirror each other.
 To test this, we measure the overlap of top nodes in each PageRank distribution.
 We test this on random graphs and on scale-free networks generated by a hyper-soft configuration model based on a Pareto distribution \cite{voitalov2019scale}.
-As seen in Figure \ref{fig:overlap}, we find high overlap for scale-free networks consistently.
+As seen in Figure \ref{fig:dist}b, we find high overlap for scale-free networks consistently for the tops nodes.
 This result does not hold for random graphs.
+However, as we consider a larger set of nodes, we see that the overlap decreases for scale-free networks.
+This is likely due to the ``importance'' of semi-important nodes in standard PageRank being shifted to low-degree nodes connected to hubs in $\infty$-PageRank.

+Because many real systems exhibit large degree heterogeneity, we examine the overlap between standard and $\infty$-PageRank and nine real systems \cite{peixoto2020netzschleuder}.
+We see that the overlap follows a similar pattern to that of network models with large degree heterogeneity (see Fig.~\ref{fig:real-networks}a).
+Again, this is likely due to shifting importance to low-degree nodes connected to hubs in $\infty$-PageRank as seen in the foodweb shown in Fig.~\ref{fig:real-networks}b,c.

+\begin{remark} In a dense network, the computational complexity of calculating $\infty$-PageRank is $O(n^2)$ do to the matrix multiplication $AD^{-1}v$.
+In sparse networks this can be reduced to $O(n+m)$ where $m$ is the number of non-zero entries in $A$.
+In contrast, the computational complexity of calculate standard PageRank exactly $O(n^3)$.
+However standard computational methods such as the power method bring the complexity down to $O(k(n+m))$ on sparse networks, where $k$ is the number of iterations on the power method \cite{langville2011google}.
+Thus exact computation of $\infty$-PageRank is faster than approximation methods of standard PageRank.
+Addintionally, implementation of $\mu$-PageRank can be done by mapping the graph to its edge projection and applying standard packages.
+In the edge projection, a PageRank value must be calculated for every edge and thus in sparse networks will have complexity $O(k(m+n))$. \end{remark}